 Network security is a major part in cyber security practice, the key principles of network security are Confidential, Integrity, and availability.
-Confidentiality is protection of information from unauthorized disclosure or access, Integrity is prevention of information from damage or modification by unauthorized user, and Availability is to assure that information is available timely and uninterrupted.
-Network security must be implemented is way that information are protected from both unauthorized person outside of the network i.e from the internet and unauthorized person inside the network (network user).
+Confidentiality is the protection of information from unauthorized disclosure or access, Integrity is prevention of information from damage or modified by an unauthorized user, and Availability is to assure that the information is available timely and uninterrupted.
+Network security must be implemented is the way that information are protected from both unauthorized persons outside of the network, i.e. From the internet and unauthorized person inside the network (network user).

 Network security combines multiple layers of defenses at the edge and in the network.
-Network security engineer must have clear idea of what application and what layer of network security to protect, below are some types of network security.
+Network security engineers must have a clear idea of what application and what layer of network security to protect, below are some types of network security.